Description

 Treatments

-Depending on how advanced your hallux limitus is; you may respond well to conservative treatments.
-In fact, in many cases, early treatment can prevent or delay the need for surgery in the future.
-This is why it is important to see a foot specialist when you start to notice symptoms.
+Depending on how advanced your hallux limitus is, you may respond well to conservative treatments.
+In fact, in many cases, early treatment can prevent or postpone the need for surgery in the future.
+That's why it's important to consult a podiatrist experienced in foot surgery when you notice symptoms.

 Hallux rigidus or limitus surgery may also be recommended.